singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 **Follow Up: What if we have only 10 MB memory?**

 It's possible to find a missing integer with two passes of the data set.
 We can divide up the integers into blocks of some size (we'll discuss how to decide on a size later).
 Let's just assume that we divide up the integers into blocks of 1000.
-So, block O represents the numbers O through 999, block 1 represents numbers 1000 - 1999, and so on.
+So, block 0 represents the numbers 0 through 999, block 1 represents numbers 1000 - 1999, and so on.

 Since all the values are distinct, we know how many values we should find in each block.
-So, we search through  the file and count how many values are between  O and 999, how many are between  1000 and 1999, and so on.
+So, we search through  the file and count how many values are between 0 and 999, how many are between  1000 and 1999, and so on.
 If we count only 999 values in a particular range, then we know that a missing int must be in that range.

 In the second pass, we'll actually look for which number  in that range is missing.
 We use the bit vector approach from the first part of this problem.
 We can ignore any number outside of this specific range.